luizec/CheckPoint-AppSec_-_K8S-demo/README.md

 This terraform project is for demoing Check Point AppSec solution on EKS (AWS) using bkimminich/juice-shop image.

-Prior to apply the tf You will need to define the following IAM roles:
+Prior to apply the tf you will need to define the following IAM roles:

   * eksClusterRole: AWS service (EKS Cluster) with attached AmazonEKSClusterPolicy policy
   * eksWorkerRole: AWS Service (EC2) with attached AmazonEKSWorkerNodePolic, AmazonEC2ContainerRegistryReadOnly, AmazonEKS_CNI_Policy, AmazonEBSCSIDriverPolicy policies